 Lenders may ask that investors provide acknowledgements of the security notice but these are not a requirement for the purpose of obtaining perfection or priority.
 What is key is that notice has been given and so lenders will commonly require some sort of evidence that the notices have been sent.

 Updating the Register of Mortgages and Charges

-Where the general partner granting the security over unfunded capital contributions and rights to make capital calls is a Cayman Islands exempted company, it should be required to enter the details of the security into its register of mortgages and charges in accordance with the Companies Law (Revised).
-Although the property being charged is the property of the ELP rather than the property of the general partner, the general partner holds that property on statutory trust for the partnership and so lenders will wish to see this entry made to provide notice to other creditors of the ELP.
+Where the general partner granting the security over unfunded capital contributions and rights to make capital calls is a Cayman Islands exempted company, it is common for it to enter the details of the security into its register of mortgages and charges in accordance with the Companies Law (Revised).
+However failure to make an entry in the register of mortgages and charges does not affect the validity or priority of the lender's security.

 Key Points to Note when Acting for the Fund